 Most lettuce varieties are short-day plants such that they need ten to twelve hours of sun light a day.
-However, there is wiggle room for the full sun aspect.
+However, this can vary if grown in full sun.

-Your lettuce will be okay even with six hours of direct sunlight a day.
+Your lettuce will be okay even with six hours of direct sunlight a day if the lettuce is in moisture retentive soil.
 So, if you cannot give it ten to twelve, you should still be within the acceptable range with at least six hours.